websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/using-liferay-dxp-docker-images/configuring-containers.md

        Please see `Providing Files to the Container <./providing-files-to-the-container.md#bind-mounting-a-host-folder-to-mnt-liferay>`_ for more information on bind mounting to to the container's ``/mnt/liferay`` folder.
     ```

-The system component configurations are visible in DXP's Control Panel at _Configuration_ &rarr; _System Settings_, in the screen for that component.
+The system component configurations are visible in the Control Panel at _Configuration_ &rarr; _System Settings_, in the screen for that component.

 ### Applying Configuration Files at Run Time